alfredolavin/pyDuardino/README.md

 2) Bash does not provide such interface.
 3) We must use pyEduardino to provide it.

-I hope Gu*do van Ross*m forgive me for tainting the sacred languaje with some javascript's like heretics.
+I hope Gu*do van Ross*m will forgive me for tainting the sacred languaje with some javascript's like heretics.

 My humble addition is only to simplify onliners and some database programming.